 - Digital content such as internal websites for employees

-It’s important to have all these working parts organised, because that will help you select the most appropriate translation services for your particular needs.
+It’s important to have all these working parts organised, because that will help you select the most appropriate services for your particular needs.
 For instance, your marketing materials may need a translator with a marketing and transcreation background.
 Your software specifications may need someone with more of a technical background.
-And your contracts may need someone with a background in legal document translation.
+And your contracts may need someone with a background in translating documents.

 Bear in mind that you might need different translators for certain projects as your business evolves, as well.